Gmabatah93/Statistics/README.md

 # Inference

+Sampling Distribution: Central Limit Theorem, take multiple samples _(n > 30)_ & their means and it will approximate to a Normal Distribution

 ## Confidence Interval
 * When estimating a population parameter using a sample statistic it's never going to be perfect. _Express that error using Interval Estimate_.
-* Randomness lies in the element choosen from the sample
+* Randomness lies in the elements chosen for the sample **NOT** the population mean.
-* Proportion of Samples _size n_ for which our estimate the _sample mean_ is within a certain distance +_ of the true population mean. **NOT** the probability that the population mean lies within the interval
+* Proportion of samples _size n_ for which our estimate the _sample mean_ is within a certain distance +_ of the true population mean. **NOT** the probability that the population mean lies within the interval
 * _"95% of all intervals made using <img src="Images/CI.PNG" width="100"> will contain the population parameter"_

 ## Single Sample